kanghj/github-code-search/readme.md

 Thus, this is a code-clone-aware code search, in which clones (copy-pasted code) of already downloaded files are discarded.
 If type resolution is not required, then use "--api=false".

+## Call graphs

+A new dependency is https://github.com/gousiosg/java-callgraph.
+Clone that and mvn install it before building this project.

 ## Prerequisite

 - JDK8